jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-1/part-3a.md

-+++
+---
+title: "Public Works and Institutions"
+heading: "Chapter 1 Part 3a"
+date: 2020-12-14
+image: "/covers/wn.jpg"
-title=  "Public Works and Institutions" description=  "The sovereign's third and last duty is building and maintaining advantageous public works and institutions for society." date=  2020-12-25 image=  "/covers/wn.jpg" linkb=  "/research/smith/wealth-of-nations/book-5/chapter-1/part-2b" linkbtext=  "Part 2b" linkf=  "/research/smith/wealth-of-nations/book-5/chapter-1/part-3b" linkftext=  "Part 3b" icon=  "/icons/smith.png"
+description: "The sovereign's third and last duty is building and maintaining advantageous public works and institutions for society"
-+++
+icon: "/icons/smith.png"
+---

 {{< s v="69" >}} The sovereign's third and last duty is building and maintaining advantageous public works and institutions for society.